Cluster design: Integrating gardens and functional flexibility

 The decoration of the glass partitions also has a very specific architectural function as a graphic element, which enhances the services the different areas of the hospital provide: particularly the different degrees of enclosure required in different contexts.

-The hospital’s Knowledge Centre is DGNB Gold-Certified.
+The hospital’s Knowledge Centre is DGNB Gold-certified, underscoring its commitment to sustainable design and construction.